ben-manes/gradle-versions-plugin/README.md

 transitive dependency versions with a `constraints` block, you can enable checking of constraints by specifying the `checkConstraints` attribute of the `dependencyUpdates` task.
-If you want to check external constraints (defined in init scripts or by Gradle itself) you can do so by specifying the `checkBuildEnvironmentConstraints` attribute of the `dependencyUpdates` task.
+If you want to check external constraints (defined in init scripts or on a script classpath) you can do so by specifying the `checkBuildEnvironmentConstraints` attribute of the `dependencyUpdates` task.
+The `log4j-core` constraint that Gradle adds to every script classpath, and to the Scala plugin's `zinc` configuration, is not reported, as it cannot be changed in the build.

 The attribute covers the constraints a project declares, on its own configurations or on ones they extend.
 A project applying the